HunterKing/CS2450/Assignments/readme.md

 1. Count up from 00 to 11 and then pause.
 2. Count up to 11 and repeat, unless a toggle switch is set to 1, then flash 00 and 11.
 If SW is 1 and the machine is on any other state, return to 00.
 3. Count up to 11 and stop if SW is 1, and reset to 00 if it is 0.

+### Program 6: LC-3 Disassembler
+Taking a file as input, disassemble LC-3 from hex values into Assembly code.